-• Given the diverse range of providers across the sector, there will many digital interactions and transactions.
-The strategy will not be able to fully monitor and guarantee all provision.
+Given the diverse range of providers across the sector, there will many digital interactions and transactions.
+The strategy will not be able to fully monitor and guarantee all provision, but will set common objectives for all sector partners.

 Alternatively will the measure only be applicable in a digital context and therefore may have an adverse impact on traditional or offline businesses?